A Bit of Egypt

 I also took a small walk around the area near the pyramids and my hotel.
 To be honest, I don’t know why I made such a decision back then when it’s so scorching outside.
 The streets were dusty, traffic was busy, and it happened to have many construction going.
 So it probably wasn’t the ideal walk if you want a peaceful and tranquil time.
 But the most memorable was the friendliness I felt in the locals’ eyes when we looked at each other.
 This is the feeling I didn’t get when in the tourist sites.
 Probably outside of souvenir shops, the normal Egyptian people still aren’t quite used to have interactions with travelers from abroad.
 I got many attention, but never in an offensive way.
 I understood that people were just quite curious about this foreign-looking face.
 Sometimes, I felt welcomed, even though the we didn’t understand a word from each other.
 But just from a nod, a smile, or a wave from the teenager boys sitting at the back of that pickup truck, I sense the genuine friendliness that I will never forget.

-These are taken in the Egyptian Museum in the city center of Cairo.
+These were taken in the Egyptian Museum in the city center of Cairo.

-This is a really fun one.
+This was a really fun one.
 Apparently when Egypt was under the Romans’ rules, this guy (probably Augustus) was also thought as a Pharaoh of some sort.
-It’s quite interesting to see the stereotypical Roman face meshing together with the Egyptian style standing sculpture.
+Then this was what you got.
+The stereotypical Roman face meshing together with the Egyptian style standing sculpture.

 There is a newer (but smaller) museum to the south of the city, displaying ancient antiques and many mummy bodies.

-The touristy spots in Cairo were trying really hard to build a good image.
-And this one even has a famous French cafe chain inside, next to the artificial oasis, fancily named “Lac du Cairo”, it got a very different vibe from the rest of the city.
+In the touristy spots, I could clearly feel the city was trying hard to build a good image.
+And this museum even had a famous French cafe chain inside, next to the artificial oasis, fancily named “Lac du Cairo”.
+For sure I’d lost my mind for a second about which country I was actually in when I first saw all this.

-I could tell the country had spent quite some efforts into building nice tourist attractions, and I appreciate that.
-While I really enjoy my time immersing in the wonderful exhibitions, the other side of the curtain arguably attracts me even more.
+I appreciate all the efforts of maintaining tourist attractions like this.
+While I surely enjoyed my time immersing in the wonderful exhibitions, the other more organic side of the city arguably attracted me even more.

 I feel like I got overwhelmingly too much to speak about this trip.
-Different people and places, both good and bad.
-But maybe let’s leave that for another time when we have a drink together
+People and places, good and bad things.
+But maybe let’s leave that for another time when we have a drink together.